IA267 Scheduling

 The following expected evaluation is given as a sum of points for two written tests and bonus points: A 90 and more, B 80-89, C 70-79, D 60-69, E 55-59.

-There is one written test during a semester for 25 points.
+During a semester, one test is written on computers using ROPOT for 25 points.
 Each student is required to obtain 11 points at least from the intra-semester test.

 Each student can get 1 bonus point for activity in each lecture (e.g., student response to several easy questions and/or student questions to clarify some part of the lecture; student response to one harder question).